GitHubUser331/AndroidMaps/README.md

 Download the .aia file and open the project in https://code.appinventor.mit.edu

 You can edit this as per your choice and build the APK as you want.
-<br>The image of blocks is provided as a reference.
+<br>The images of blocks and components is provided as a reference.

 # NOTE: This app may contain bugs and is featureless as it is in development.